Power Hall: After Hours at Science and Industry Museum

 Always double check opening hours with the venue before making a special visit.

 Manchester was once powered by steam, steel and industrial invention.
-That energy roars back to life in the Science and Industry Museum’s Power Hall, which opens its doors after hours for a special, adults-only event featuring live music, interactive games and food and drink.
+The Science and Industry Museum’s Power Hall is devoted to that revolutionary energy.
+This March, for one night only, it opens after hours for a special adults-only evening of live performance, interactive games and food and drink.

 Be among the first to explore the newly re-opened Power Hall: The Andrew Law Gallery, following its major repair and conservation programme.
 Set inside a Grade II listed former warehouse, it charts the engine-driven ingenuity that powered Manchester’s industrial rise and fuelled a global export economy.
 Home to one of the UK’s largest collections of historic engines, Power Hall brings you face to face with the machines that helped reshape the modern world.